irmen/prog8/docs/source/programming.rst

     of an argument for the routine; it will be loaded into the A register and will receive the result value returned by the routine in the A register.
 If you leave this at zero, no argument passing will be done.
+    If the routine requires different arguments or return values, ``callfar`` cannot be used and you'll have to set up a call to ``jsrfar`` yourself to process this.

+callrom(bank, address, argumentaddress)      ; NOTE: specific to cx16 compiler target for now
+    Calls an assembly routine in another rom-bank on the CommanderX16 The banked ROM is located in the address range $C000-$FFFF (16 kilobyte).
+    There are 32 banks (0 to 31).
+    The third argument can be used to designate the memory address of an argument for the routine; it will be loaded into the A register and will receive the result value returned by the routine in the A register.
+If you leave this at zero, no argument passing will be done.
+    If the routine requires different arguments or return values, ``callrom`` cannot be used and you'll have to set up a call in assembly code yourself that handles the banking and argument/returnvalues.

 Library routines